GNS-Science/nzshm-opensha/doc/investigations/300-joint-ruptures/readme.md

 - Subduction filtering:
     - size increase needs to be at least 10%
-    - ruptures of the same size avoid overlapping
+    - ruptures of the same size avoid overlapping.
+For example, if there is a rupture of width 5 that starts at fault subsection 0, then the next rupture of width 5 will start at 0 + 5 = 5, and the next one after that at 5 + 5 = 10.
+The intent of this is to preserve the variety of rupture sizes for each location while removing ruptures of duplicate sizes.
+The algorithm is not perfect.
+For example, ruptures of width 5 will not provide perfect coverage of a fault that is 13 sections wide.
+In the future, me may want to improve the algorithm to allow small overlaps to deal with these cases.
+Visual inspection of rupture histograms and a density map suggests that we maintain good enough coverage with the simple algorithm for now.
 - Crustal ruptures:
-    - max cumulative azimuth change 10
+    - max cumulative azimuth change 10 (we haven't yet explored other values)
-    - max cumulative rake change 10
+    - max cumulative rake change 10 (we haven't yet explored other values)

 The explored crustal filtering is only meant to reduce and simplify the rupture set for development.
 We'll have to come up with better approaches if it's still required after Coulomb filtering.